 Mark in feet-and-inches on the workpiece

 Don't write "73" on a board.
-Because of that, write "6'1".
-Now, " Your brain processes it faster.
-Also, your saw fence reads it faster.
+Now, write "6'1".
+Because of that, " Your brain processes it faster.
+Your saw fence reads it faster.
 Your helper doesn't have to do math.

 Use a story pole

 For repetitive cuts — stair stringers, fence pickets, cabinet face frames — cut one stick to 73 inches (or 6'1").
 Label it.
-Practically speaking, use it to mark every piece.
+Use it to mark every piece.
 No measuring twice.
-No calculator.
+Consider this: no calculator.
 No errors.

 Learn the 12-times table up to 12×12